gracelang/language/standard.md

    // true if other is equal to self

    != (other: Object) -> Boolean
    // the inverse of ==.
-There are unicode aliases for this opreator.
+There is a unicode alias for this operator.

    hash -> Number
    // the hash code of self, a Number in the range 0 ..
 2^32